 Ulexite (NaCaB5O6(OH)6·5H2O, hydrated sodium calcium borate hydroxide), sometimes known as TV rock, is a mineral occurring in silky white rounded crystalline masses or parallel fibers.
 The natural fibers of ulexite conduct light along their long axes by internal reflection.
 Ulexite was named after the German chemist Georg Ludwig Ulex (1811–1883), who first discovered it.
 It is a structurally complex mineral with a basic structure containing chains of sodium, water, and hydroxide octahedra.
 The chains are linked together by calcium, water, hydroxide, oxygen polyhedra, and massive boron units.
 The boron units have a formula of [B5O6(OH)6]3– and a charge of −3.
 They are composed of three borate tetrahedra and two triangular borate groups.

-Uses: Ulexite fibers function as optical fibers, transporting light along their lengths by internal reflection.
+Uses: Ulexite fibers are optical fibers transporting light along their lengths by internal reflection.
 A good-quality specimen of ulexite will exhibit an image of whichever surface is next to its opposite side when cut with flat polished sides perpendicular to the direction of the fibers.
-Additionally, when you dissolve ulexite into solutions with calcium carbonate, it will form on its own.
+Additionally, it will form independently when you dissolve ulexite into solutions with calcium carbonate.

-Uses: A boron ore, Colemanite is an important material that has many uses.
-It can be used to make heat-resistant glass and was even the most popular form of boron until 1926, when Kernite became available.
+Uses: A boron ore, Colemanite is an important material with many uses.
+It can be used to make heat-resistant glass and was even the most popular form of boron until 1926 when Kernite became available.

 Inyoite, named after Inyo County, California, discovered in 1914, is a colorless monoclinic mineral.
 It turns white on dehydration.
 Its chemical formula is Ca(H4B3O7)(OH)·4H2O or CaB3O3(OH)5·4H2O.
 Associated minerals include priceite, meyerhofferite, colemanite, hydroboracite, ulexite, and gypsum.